 As the South Korean tech giant LG exits the mobile business, it may soon start selling iPhones at its stores in the country, the media reported.

-According to Business Korea, tech giants Apple and LG are still in the process of negotiations with some major pieces to work out, like will these Apple corners within the LG stores be operated by Apple employees or will LG employees from the mother-store help out, reports GSMArena.
+According to Business Korea, tech giants Apple and LG are still negotiating with some major pieces to work out, like will these Apple corners within the LG stores be operated by Apple employees or will LG employees from the mother store help out, reports GSMArena.

 A final decision has not been reached yet, according to an LG Electronics official.

 However, “LG probably wants to close the deal by the end of July, which is when the last sales of LG phones will come to an end”.